rsthn/rin-front/docs/element.md

 # Element

 Base class for custom elements.
-Provides support for model-triggered events, easy definition of handlers for events originated in self or child-elements, and several utility methods.
+Provides support for model-triggered events, watchers, handlers for events originated in the element or child-elements, and several utility methods.

 ```js
 const { Element } = require('@rsthn/rin-front');